allthingsgit/www.allthingsgit.com/articles/_posts/2018-01-23-ticket_for_git_merge_2018.md

 We'll be choosing an entrant at random in February.
 To sign up for the drawing, please <a href="https://goo.gl/forms/PXWYYbWPS7RXT9Pv2" target="_blank" rel="noopener">fill out this form</a>.

+(Sorry, we cannot provide travel or lodging:  the podcast does not have any sponsors, so this is being provided directly by Edward and Martin.)

 Good luck, and we hope to see you at Git Merge!

+<a href="https://goo.gl/forms/PXWYYbWPS7RXT9Pv2" target="_blank" rel="noopener" class="button">Enter to Win</a>